Inaccessible Resources

 American Indian lands that can be sold only with the approval of the Bureau of Indian Affairs (BIA).

-When a resource is determined unavailable or inaccessible, document why the resource is unavailable, in the case file(g).
-Key the appropriate Resource Type Code in the TY field.
+When a resource is determined unavailable or inaccessible, document why the resource is unavailable in the case file(g).
+Key the OX Resource Type Code in the ACCT TYPE field on FIAC.